Major Zine Collections at the Bingham Center

 Sandra Stringer began publishing her comic-zine ATTAGIRL in 1995.
 The collection consists an autobiographical statement and a complete run of Attagirl, a self-published, personal zine written by Sandra Stringer.
 28 items.

 Jenny Zervakis began her comic-zine Strange Growths in 1991.
 The collection includes an autobiographical statement and issues 1 to 6 and 9 to 14 ½ of Strange Growths.
 14 items.

 Bitch: Feminist Response to Pop Culture

 Bitch: Feminist Response to Pop Culture, a magazine, was founded in 1996 by Lisa Jervis and Andi Zeisler.
 The records consist primarily of production records for magazine issues, including drafts and edited copy for articles, page layouts and color proofs, as well as editorial correspondence, research files, promotional and subscription material, and other related items.
-Finding aid available.
+Collection guide available.